stormpath/stormpath-documentation/source/multitenancy.rst

 To help you decide which strategy is best, answer the following questions:

-- **Can a user sign up for multiple tenants with the same email address?**
+- **Can a user access multiple tenants with the same credentials?**

 - **Will your tenants all have different password strength requirements?**